tdilauro/Simplified-wiki/MultiTenancy.md

 Here's the only case where it's known that multi-tenancy doesn't help:

 * Two libraries with lots of patrons have large collections that are completely disjoint and not shared.
-Putting these two libraries on the same circulation manager would be like trying to make two mansions share a driveway.
-It's theoretically possible but there's not a lot of benefit.
+Putting these two libraries on the same circulation manager would be like trying to make two mansions share a driveway It's theoretically possible but the benefit would be small.

 The advantage of multi-tenancy comes from two places: